reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

     return () => {
       clearInterval(id);
     };
-  }, [delay]); // No need to specify "onTick" (an Event function) as a dependency }
+  }, [delay]); // No need to specify "onTick" (an Effect Event) as a dependency }
 ```

-It's possible that in the future, some of these restrictions will be lifted.
-But for now, you can think of Event functions as non-reactive "pieces" of your Effect code, so they should be close to the Effect using them.
+Effect Events are non-reactive "pieces" of your Effect code.
+They should be next to the Effect using them.

 <Recap>